San Jacinto Tunnel: Completion

 The San Jacinto River Protective Committee arranged filings of four lawsuits against the MWD by various water users along the San Jacinto River.
 The four plaintiffs were the Nuevo Water Company, the Hemet Packing Company (owners of a 1,000 acres (4.0 km2) ranch in Lakeview), the Centinela Ranch near San Jacinto, and Leland Houk, who had a ranch southwest of Hemet.
 The MWD responded, maintaining that it had acted in good faith and claimed that 16,400 acre feet (20,200,000 m3) of water has been returned at the Cosa Loma outlet and Lakeview siphon, as agreed in the Poorman contract.

 After further negotiations and meetings, the MWD agreed to attempt to reseal the tunnel.
 In December 1946, the tunnel was shut down and work was begun to remediate the leakage.
 The tunnel was lined with concrete varying from 19 inches to 6 feet (1.8 m) in thickness.
-The seepage was temporarily reduced, but pressure again built up and the seepage then increased.
+The seepage was temporarily reduced, but pressure again built up and the seepage increased.
 By the end of 1947, the MWD and the San Jacinto River Conservation District (formerly the San Jacinto River Protective Committee) agreed that it was impossible to completely stop the seepage.
 By the fall of 1952, all the Poorman rights were acquired by the newly formed Eastern Municipal Water District of Southern California.
 Benefit of the seepage water was conveyed to EMWD customers in the form of district-wide credits against water rates.